abubakar-sarwar/abubakar-sarwar/README.md

 	delivering a seamless and interactive user experience.
   </li>
   <li>
-	Designed a captivating UI with responsive elements and smooth transitions, providing an immersive experience for users
+	Designed a captivating UI with responsive elements and smooth transitions, providing an immersive experience for users.
   </li>
 </ul>
 ✅ 𝗗𝗡𝗗 𝗧𝗢𝗗𝗢: